webplatform/docs/css/properties/marquee-play-count/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
-|Editorial notes=Add compatibility.
+|State=Ready to Use
-This property seems to have been deprecated.
-Once compatibility tables have been updated, consider a note talking about its usage.
+|Editorial notes=This property seems to have been deprecated.
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|This property specifies how many times the marquee content moves}}
+{{Summary_Section|This property specifies how many times the marquee content moves.}}
 {{CSS Property
 |Initial value=1
 |Applies to=non-replaced block-level elements and non-replaced ’inline-block’ elements